rust-lang/rust-forge/src/infra/docs/docs-rs.md

 To return to the latest nightly simply remove the environment variable and restart docs.rs again.

-### Requeue a specific crate
+### Rebuild a specific crate

-If a bug was recently fixed, you may want to requeue a crate so that it builds with the latest version.
+If a bug was recently fixed, you may want to rebuild a crate so that it builds with the latest version.
 From the docs.rs machine:

 ```